StorytimeStorey/picode/README.md

 ## Most Important:
 - We should focus on the following in this order:
+    - Control
-    - Multithreading / Pipe
+    - Relays
+        - Safety Measures
     - Alerts (will work with function to control relay on/off states)
-    - relay controls
-    - Safety measures
+        - Alerts CSV
-    - Alarms
+        - bot tasks.loop
     - Testing
     - Graphing